 This wonderful rescue farm offers volunteer opportunities for kids, teens and adults on a weekly basis, including feeding the farm animals, grooming horses, Piggy TLC, gardening, “campus” beautification a.k.a. farm cleanup and more.
 On the first Saturday of every month at 10 a.m., you can tour the Farm for free.
 Learn about compassion for animals and connect with the resident horses, pigs and chickens.

 Want to help out furry friends?
 Any day is a great day to give to the San Diego Humane Society.
 Their wish list provides an easy opportunity to give from the comfort of home.
 Or get out into the community with a creative project to benefit animals in need of a ‘fur’ever home.
 Print and post Furry Fliers around your neighborhood in places like libraries and coffee shops.
 Each flyer creates awareness by featuring an animal available for adoption and helps them find their forever family.
 You can also instill awareness and compassion in your kids via the Pet Pals program.
 Once a month, kids ages 6-11 can head to the San Diego Humane Society to interact with and learn more about animals.

-Create joy for a child in the hospital this season or anytime throughout the year.
-Donate a new toy, book, or video that will cheer up a child who isn’t able to go out and play.
+Create joy for a child in the hospital anytime throughout the year.
+Donate a new toy, book or video that will cheer up a child who isn’t able to go out and play.
 Top choices include matchbox cars and new release movies.
 Stuffed animals and used toys are not accepted.
 See the full wish list here.
-Having your kiddo help choose the donation allows them to take ownership of the project and feel good about helping too.
+Having your kiddo choose the donation allows them to take ownership of the project and feel good about helping too.